hghalebi/Functional-Programming-in-Rust/src/chapter_4_handling_errors.md

-# Chapter 4: Handling errors without exceptions
+# Chapter 4: Handling Hallucinations (Error Handling)

 Throwing exceptions is a side effect.
-In functional programming, we prefer to representing failures and exceptions with ordinary values.
-This preserves referential transparency.
+In Agentic programming, we often deal with unreliable components: LLMs hallucinate, Tools fail, and APIs timeout.
+We prefer representing these failures as **ordinary values**.
+This preserves referential transparency and allows our Agents to reason about their own failures.

-In this chapter, we re-create two standard library types: `Option` and `Either`.
+In this chapter, we re-create two standard library types: `Option` (Missing values) and `Either` (Failures with reasons).

 ## 4.1 The Option data type

-We represent the possibility of an undefined result with `Option`.
+We represent the possibility of an undefined result (e.g., "Tool produced no output" or "Regex failed to capture") with `Option`.

 ```rust
 pub enum Option<A> {